• Menu

 Q. Do my dollars need to be new bills?

-A. Yes, you must have newer bills in good shape (no tears) as shopkeepers won’t take bills that are old, wrinkled or torn.
+Yes, you must have newer bills in good shape (no rips, tears or folds) as shopkeepers won’t take bills that are old, wrinkled or torn.
+The larger the bill, the better the exchange rate.

 Q. How safe is Bhutan?